Email: Safeguarding@bptfl.co.ukPhone: 07989 964014

-Gwyn is the designated safeguarding person (DSP) for the Bridgend Port Talbot Football League.
-He will also be assisted and covered in times of absence by former BDFL Safeguarding Officer Jean Owen.
-Gwyn’s responsibilities in his role are as follows;
+Michelle is the designated safeguarding person (DSP) for the Bridgend Port Talbot Football League.
+Michelle's responsibilities in her role are as follows;

 - Support club safeguarding officers with their duties and offer support and guidance.